Don't Be Silly!!! Nobody knows you by your name...

 Mark replied, "Don't be silly.
 Nobody knows you by your name".
 There they are.
 The filtered words.
-"Over the few light years after you are back on your planet, you might forget the name of Sean but you will remember that there was one guy who introduced himself in a very weird way in some cafe where you were sitting with one of your good friends whose name you can't recall".
+"After you are back on your planet few light years away, you might forget the name of Sean but you will remember that there was one guy who introduced himself in a very weird way in some cafe where you were sitting with one of your good friends whose name you can't recall".

 "Look around", he said.
 "Tell me names of these people around us".

 "I don't know their names"

 "I know", he taunted.
 "Now tell me the names of people who you know or you admire."